dabit3/react-amplify-appsync-files-s3/README.md

 ## File uploads and downloads with React, AWS Amplify, AWS AppSync, and Amazon S3

-This is an example project showing how to upload and download files and images from S3 using AWS Amplify, AWS AppSync, and Amazon S3
+This is an example project showing how to upload and download files and images using AWS Amplify, AWS AppSync, and Amazon S3

 ### The question